-The Skills for Jobs Task Force has been appointed to find ways to expand and strengthen apprenticeship education and skilled trades opportunities to meet labour demands.
+The Skills for Jobs Task Force was appointed in September 2019 to find ways to expand and strengthen apprenticeship education and skilled trades opportunities to meet labour demands.

 Business and industry are facing significant labour shortages as nearly 45,000 skilled workers are set to retire over the next 10 years.

-The task force will also work with industry, educators and trades professionals to help more people recognize that becoming a skilled tradesperson opens the door to respected, well-paying careers.
+The task force’s work will help more people recognize that becoming a skilled tradesperson opens the door to respected, well-paying careers.

 Results under review

 The task force submitted their final report in September 2020.
 It included recommendations on ways to: